 A Blueprint for Success

-It seems the purpose or the stated purpose of these collections - whether it be Missoni for Target, Versace for H&M, Christopher Lemaire for Uniqlo, or what have you - has centered on the democratization of fashion.
-We have asserted in the past that such efforts towards giving a larger pool the right to consume elite fashion - by way of offering trend-driven clothing at relatively affordable prices - is not all its made out to be in more ways than one.
-Instead of distribution anything with a semblance of luxury or high fashion, we end up with a Kenzo-themed collection for H&M that consists of garments and accessories that are a far cry from any designer's main line in terms of quality, etc. As such, does this represent a true democratization at all?
+As we have asserted in the past that such efforts are rarely all they are made out to be in more ways than one.
+Oftentimes, instead of distributing garments and accessories with a semblance of luxury or high fashion, we end up with a Kenzo-themed collection for H&M that consists of products that are a far cry from any designer's main line in terms of fit, quality, etc. As such, one could very rightfully question whether this represents a true democratization of fashion at all?

 This is where luxury re-sellers come in.
-Instead of churning out cheap luxury fashion-esque garments and accessories (aka low quality Bangladesh-made high fashion imitations a la H&M and Nasty Gal), these sites are making authentic high fashion and luxury goods more affordable than ever before.
-This is worth noting and celebrating.
+Instead of churning out cheap luxury fashion-esque garments and accessories (aka low quality Bangladesh-made high fashion imitations á la H&M and co.), these sites are making authentic high fashion and luxury goods more affordable than ever before.

-Vestiaire Collective's ambition is to become the clear global leader as a trading platform for both buyers and sellers by 2018.
+Vestiaire Collective's ambition is to become the clear global leader as a trading platform for both buyers and sellers by the end of the year.
 Given the increasingly competitive market and seemingly endlessly flowing funds devoted to it, paired with the overwhelming demand from consumers for these types of services, the battle for market share in the luxury resale sector will be an interesting one to watch.